Your captions look perfect inside CapCut.

 - 4K resolution with heavy effects

-- Solution: Simplify project or use After Effects
+- Solution: Simplify the project or use After Effects

 Source footage corruption: